2025 Argentine provincial elections

-The 2025 Argentine provincial elections were held in 13 of the country's 24 districts in 2025.
+Provincial elections were held in 15 of the country's 24 provinces in 2025.
 The elections renewed half of the provincial legislatures and elected governors in Corrientes and Santiago del Estero.
 According to incomplete official results, the opposition Homeland Force gained 13 more points compared to Javier Milei's La Libertad Avanza.
-The number of positions to be renewed varied by province.
+The number of seats to be renewed varied by province.
 Some have bicameral legislatures, requiring the election of provincial deputies and senators, and others have unicameral legislatures.
-Chubut, Córdoba, Entre Ríos, La Pampa, Neuquén, Río Negro, San Juan, Santa Cruz, Santa Fe, Tierra del Fuego, and Tucumán did not elect any provincial institutions.
+Chubut, Córdoba, Entre Ríos, La Pampa, Neuquén, Río Negro, San Juan, Santa Cruz, Santa Fe, Tierra del Fuego, and Tucumán did not elect any provincial institutions, although Chubut did hold a referendum.

+Provinces going for election

+Provinces marked in bold have an page for their respective elections.